Oven Baked Boneless Beef Ribs

 What are Country Beef Ribs

 These ribs come from the shoulder of the cow, near the loin.
-When you cut a chuck eye steak in half, lengthwise, you'll get Country style ribs.
+When you cut a chuck eye steak in half, lengthwise, you'll get country-style ribs.
 They're typically boneless, but occasionally may have a shoulder blade bone.
 These are very meaty and have some fat to them.
 Since they're typically a tougher cut of meat, cooking at a lower temperature using a slow cooking process in the oven, like this recipe calls for, is optimal.

 Can I make this in the crockpot?